WellthCare

 The HR Leader's First Move

 This shift requires a new lens.
-Start by auditing your current enrollment not for completion rates, but for value comprehension and activation.
+Start by auditing your current enrollment not for completion rates, but for how well employees understand and actually engage with the value.

 Demand more from your partners.
 The right technology platform shouldn't just collect elections; it should be the gateway to a system where employees get healthier and build wealth from their very first action.